Interpretable RNA Foundation Model from Unannotated Data for Highly Accurate RNA Structure and Function Predictions: Methods

 We then pre-process all ncRNA sequences by replacing `T's with `U's since they are both complementary to adenine and similar in structure (`T's used for representing thymine in DNA while `U's stands for uracil in RNA.).
 This results in a dataset involving 4 main types of bases (16 counted types of combination in total, `A', `C', `G', `U', `R', `Y', `K', `M', `S', `W', `B', `D', `H', `V', `N', `-').
 Moreover, to reduce redundancy without hurting the capacity of our dataset (reserve sequences as more as possible), we eliminate identical sequences by applying cd-hit-est \cite{fu2012cd} with a cut-off at 100\%.

-After both pre-processing steps, a final large-scale dataset consisting of 23.7 million ncRNA sequences is obtained.
+After the above pre-processing steps, a final large-scale dataset consisting of 23.7 million ncRNA sequences is obtained.
 We named it RNAcentral100, which will be used to train our RNA foundation model in a self-supervised manner.
 Please refer to Supplementary Table.1-3 for the distribution of nucleotides and sequence lengths.

 \paragraph{RNA foundation model training details.}

 Our RNA-FM's framework is a stack of $12$ transformer encoder blocks proposed in BERT \cite{devlin2018bert}\cite{vaswani2017attention}.
 Each encoder block \cite{devlin2018bert} consists of a $640$ hidden size feed-forward layer and a $20$ multi-heads self-attention layer.
 Layer normalization \cite{devlin2018bert} and residual connections are applied before and after every block, respectively.